Qigong training

 IN PERSON

-Click here to join the Signal thread group chat where I post updates about local, drop in, and seasonal outdoor classes if you are in Missoula, MT.
+Click here to join the Signal App (a group chat thread similar to WhatsApp) where I post updates about local, drop-in, and seasonal outdoor classes if you are in Missoula, MT.

 PRIVATE TRAINING

-In private classes I will enhance the flow of qi that you are moving so that it is easier for you to replicate during your own practice.
-This works even over Zoom.
+In private classes, I will enhance the flow of qi that you are moving so that it is easier for you to replicate during your own practice.
+This works both in person and remotely.
 Private training can also include a brief reading of your physical, energetic, and spiritual fields.
-I can make fine tuned corrections to your posture, physical movements, qi flow though the body and channels, to improve your personal practice.
+I can make fine-tuned corrections to your posture, physical movements, and qi flow through the body and channels to improve your personal practice.
 Recordings of your private trainings are available for you to keep and re-watch for individual use.

 Qigong practice is often grouped into three main categories: Medical, Martial (such as Tai Chi), and Spiritual.
 Within these, there are countless lineages and styles, all supporting the health of the body, mind, and spirit in their own ways.
-I primarily teach Medical Qigong, which focuses on improving health and healing.
-I primarily teach and study Medical Qigong, which focuses on improving health and wellness of one's entire body and being.
-Other branches of Traditional Chinese medicine include acupuncture, nutrition, Chinese herbal medicine, Tui Na massage, and feng shui.
+I primarily teach and study Medical Qigong, which focuses on improving the health and wellness of one's entire body and being.
+Other branches of Traditional Chinese Medicine include acupuncture, nutrition, herbal medicine, tui na massage, and feng shui.

-I teach trauma informed and somatic oriented qigong that guides people into gentle, mindful awareness of both their physical and subtle bodies.
-Qi is something that must be felt to be understood, so I help students experience it directly and quickly, often by their fourth class.
-Even after a single class though, there is usually a noticeable change after.
+I teach trauma-responsive and somatic-oriented qigong that guides people into gentle, mindful awareness of both their physical and subtle bodies.
+Qi is something that must be felt to be understood, so I help students experience it directly and quickly, often by their fourth class for some.
+Even after a single class, though, there is usually a noticeable change after.
 Eyes soften, faces brighten, and people appear more relaxed and connected in the present moment.

-As students begin to attune to their qi, it often feels magical, it's a opening into a new way of being with themselves and the world.
+As students begin to attune to their qi, it often feels magical, like an opening into a new way of being with themselves and the world.
 Many have shared that working directly with their energy revealed a missing layer in their healing and growth.
-My approach cultivates intuitive perception through grounded somatic awareness, creating a foundation for energetic and spiritual hygiene.
-This is something modern culture rarely teaches but is especially essential for people who are highly sensitive, empathic feelers, body workers, or care providers.
+My approach also improves intuitive perception through grounded awareness, creating a foundation for energetic and spiritual hygiene.
+This is something modern culture rarely teaches but is especially essential for highly sensitive people, empathic feelers, body workers, or care providers.